What is Femara?

 How should I take Femara?

 Femara is usually taken once per day, or once every other day.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You may take Femara with or without food.
+You may take this medicine with or without food.

-Store this medicine at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?